Jerry-How/jerry-how.github.io/_pages/about.md

 + International Conference on Cloud and Network Computing (ICCNC)
 + International Conference on Wireless Communications and Signal Processing (WCSP)
 + IEEE/CIC International Conference on Communications in China (ICCC)
++ IEEE International Conference on Parallel and Distributed Systems (ICPADS)

 ## Journal
 + IEEE Tracsactions on Intelligent Transportation Systems
++ IEEE Transactions on Vehicular Technology
++ IEEE Transactions on Intelligent Vehicles
 + IEEE Internet of Things Journal
 + IEEE Transactions on Mobile Computing
-+ IEEE Transactions on Vehicular Technology
 + IEEE Network Magazine
 + IEEE Transactions on Communicaitons
 + IEEE Communication Letters
++ IEEE Journal of Selected Topics in Electromagnetics, Antennas and Propagation
++ Scientific Reports

 # Activities